aws/aws-toolkit-vscode/docs/telemetry.md

 ### Solution

-On class methods use the `@withTelemetryContext()` decorator add context to the execution.
+On class methods, use the `@withTelemetryContext()` decorator to add context to the execution.
 Depending on the args set, it provides features like emitting the result, or adding it's context to errors.

 > NOTE: Decorators are currently only supported for methods and not functions